KCKhoo/house-price-prediction/README.md

 <a name="task1"></a>
 ### 1. Data wrangling
 Data wrangling is performed on the Ames Housing dataset.
 Data wrangling consists of three steps - gathering, assessing and cleaning.
 Data is assessed with visual and programmatic assessment to look data quality issues such as duplicates, wrong data types, outliers/anomalous data, missing data and discrepancies in data.
 Subsequently, data is cleaned based on the issues found during assessment.
-Finally, cleaned data is saved in a file for subsequent tasks.
+Finally, clean data is saved in a file for subsequent tasks.

 <a name="task2"></a>
-### 2. Data wrangling - Ongoing
+### 2. Exploratory Data Analysis
-To determine the features/variables that are predictive of house price.
+Exploratory Data Analysis is carried out to further understand the data and to find insights in order to select the features that helpful in predicting house price.
+The steps for exploratory data analysis includes univariate and bivariate analysis.
+After EDA is completed, outliers, if there is any, will be removed from the dataset.
+Finally, clean data is saved in a file for subsequent tasks.

 <a name="upcoming"></a>
 ### Upcoming